mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of word-five to DEAR.

+**15.** A click event firing on the second button must also change the music notes to guide the piano student through the song.

+Add the following changes to the nextTwo event handler function so the musical notes change when the button is clicked:

+Change the content of the element with an ID of letter-note-three to G.
+Change the content of the element with an ID of letter-note-four to E.
+Change the content of the element with an ID of letter-note-five to C.
+Change the content of the element with an ID of letter-note-six to B.

 Change the content of the element with an ID of word-six to FRI-.